mohabmohamed44/CSES_Introductory_Problems/README.md

 ## Introduction

 In this repository, you will find solutions to the introductory problems from the CSES problem set.
 Each problem is solved using various algorithms and data structures.
-The solutions are implemented in [CPP], and they are organized into separate directories based on the problem name.
+The solutions are implemented in [CPP], and they are organized into numbered files based on the problem name.

 ## Installation